-This year the city of Fort Worth and surrounding area has been extremely affected by Covid-19.
-Cook’s Children responded with their characteristic community care and swift action in this time of unprecedented need.
+As the City of Fort Worth and surrounding area were being affected by Covid-19, Cook Children’s responded with their characteristic community care and swift action in this time of unprecedented need.

-- They allocated several million dollars to the refresh of a vacant long term acute care hospital in case it was needed in Fort Worth for COVID.
+- Cook Children’s allocated several million dollars to refresh a vacant long-term acute care hospital in case it was needed in Fort Worth for COVID patient activity

-- To help their members, Cook’s Children markedly increased support for family assistance: housing, electricity, food, and uncompensated care.
+- Cook Children’s markedly increased support for family and Member assistance needs in the areas of housing, electricity, food, and uncompensated care

-- They kept all staff on full payroll through the end of September 2020 despite many having no work, and reassigned staff to other areas.
+- CCHCS kept all staff on full payroll through the end of September 2020 despite significantly reduced patient volume and revenue

-Their increase in telemedicine and advancements in technology has enabled them to meet the growing need for patient specialty service in the regional communities.
-They use telehealth to connect patients, families, and their local doctors to the health care team at Cook’s Children.
-Patient families can virtually connect to specialists in real time without having to travel, and each clinic is staffed with specialized diagnostic equipment that allows physicians to virtually examine the patient.
+Cook Children’s investment in telemedicine and advancements in technology enabled them to meet the growing pandemic-fueled needs for virtual primary and specialty patient care.
+In particular, Cook Children’s physicians have used telehealth to connect patients, families, and their local doctors in rural Texas communities to the health care team at Cook Children’s.
+Patient families can virtually connect to specialists in real time without having to travel, and each of Cook Children’s specialty clinics is staffed with specialized diagnostic equipment that allows physicians to virtually examine patients.

-- Cook’s Children leaders worked to identify and assist members who needed to find a new medical home.
+- Cook Children’s Health Plan and physician group leaders worked to identify and assist Members who needed to find a new medical home.

-- In response, they have added additional pediatricians to each of their Neighborhood Health Centers to pick up much of the activity that was occurring at the now closed clinics.
+- CCPN added additional pediatricians to several of their Neighborhood Health Centers to pick up much of the activity that had been occurring at the now-closed clinics.

-- Impending decision regarding the location of Cook Children’s eighth Neighborhood Health Center will be greatly influenced by the access to care issues created by the closure of the JPS Clinics.
+- The location of Cook Children’s 8th Neighborhood Health Center (opening in FY22) was determined in part by the access-to-care issues created by the closure of the JPS Clinics.

-They also make care available to these schools through their expansive telemedicine capabilities.
+Cook Children’s also makes sick care available to these schools through their expansive telemedicine capabilities.

-Cook’s Children is rated higher than their competitors in overall satisfaction, and over 92% of providers would recommend them to other practices.
-This MCO has piloted several programs that show their unique ability to step in and help their community, with assistance ranging from providing solutions, research, care managers, doctors, and even creating task forces of specialty care for at-risk children.
+Cook Children’s Health Plan is rated higher than their competitors in overall satisfaction, and over 92% of Providers would recommend them to other practices.
+This managed-care organization has piloted several programs that show its unique ability to step in and help the community, with assistance ranging from providing solutions, research, care managers, doctors, to creating task forces of specialty care for at-risk children.

 In 2017, Cook Children’s joined Tarrant County Judge Glen Whitley, Fort Worth Mayor Betsy Price, Tarrant County Commissioner Roy Brooks, John Peter Smith Hospital CEO Robert Early and leadership of Read Fort Worth to create the ACEs Task Force.

-However, by ensuring that these children and families live in supportive communities, these ACEs can be overcome.
-With guidance from all sectors of the community, the ACEs Task Force committed to piloting a parent-oriented, community-driven solution that reduces the impact of adversities across the entire County, while also concentrating considerable efforts on the Stop Six community and the 76105 zip code.
+However, by ensuring that these children and families live in supportive communities, the impact of ACEs can be reduced.
+With guidance from all sectors of the community, the ACEs Task Force piloted a parent-oriented, community-driven solution that reduces the impact of adversities across the entire County, while also concentrating considerable efforts in the Stop Six community and the 76105 zip code.

-- The Stop Six/76105 community was selected as a focus area for the ACEs Task Force as a result of data analysis identifying the community as an area of high need and a potential “hot spot” for child abuse and neglect.
+- The Stop Six/76105 community was selected as a focus area for the ACEs Task Force in response to data analysis identifying the community as an area of high need and a potential hot spot for child abuse and neglect.

-- Third grade reading rates are important because they have shown to correlate with high school graduation rates, which is critical to long-term success.
+- Third-grade reading rates are important because they have been shown to correlate with high school graduation rates, which is critical to long-term success.
 Also, a child’s inability to read on-level by third grade could be an indicator of early life stressors that impacted their ability to learn.

-Of particular note is the recent decision of Fort Worth Housing Solutions to demolish and replace the Cavile Place Apartment complex.
+In 2019, Fort Worth Housing Solutions decided to demolish and replace the Cavile Place Apartment complex serving low-income families.

-- Through work on the ACEs Task Force, CCHP learned that a large number of its Members lived in these apartments.
+- Through its participation on the ACEs Task Force, CCHP identified that a large number of its Members lived in these apartments and were being displaced.